SQL Functions

 -- [BlobDescriptor{version=1', uri='/path/to/data-2c103f6f-3857-4062-abc3-2e260374a68e-1.blob', offset=4, length=1048576}]

-Paimon Spark supports two types of user-defined functions: lambda functions and file-based functions.
+Paimon Spark supports three types of user-defined functions: lambda functions, file-based functions, and SQL functions.

 This feature currently only supports the REST catalog.